rotundasoftware/parcelify/README.md

 Parcelify is a browserify wrapper that creates a css and / or template bundle from assets in npm modules.

-* Uses browserify / js requires to resolve dependencies
-* Supports transforms like sass and less
-* Intelligent watch mode
-* Easy to use command line interface or robust API

 ## How dat work?

 ```